EdddieN/machinon-domoticz_theme/README.md

 ### Domoticz version previous 4.10393

-In Domoticz version before 4.10393 the tabs for switches, scenes and utility width is not correct.
+In Domoticz version before 4.10393 the tabs for switches, scenes and utility is width is not correct.
+There is modified html file in `../machinon/views` to replace with files in `../www/views`

 ## Updating